-Muckle LLP 32 Gallowgate Newcastle Upon Tyne NE1 4BF
+Muckle LLP 32 Gallowgate Newcastle Upon Tyne NE1 4BT

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year/period 1 September 2021 to 31 August 2022.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

 The academy trust operates an academy for pupils aged 2 to 11 serving a catchment area in Middlesbrough.
-It has a pupil capacity of 525 and had a roll of 658 in the school Summer census in 2022.
+It has a pupil capacity of 525 and had 627 number on roll in the school census Spring 2023.

-Children are admitted into the academy trust following the Admission Policy in line with Middlesbrough Borough Council.
+Children are admitted into the academy trust following the Admission Policy in line with Middlesbrough Local Authority.